-Foreign pension income is taxed at the flat rate of 5% on amounts over €3.420.
-The taxpayer can however on an annual basis elect to be taxed at the normal tax rates and bands set out above
+Foreign pension income is taxed at the flat rate of 5% on amounts over \in 3.420.

-Cyprus source widow(er)'s pension is taxed at the flat rate of 20% on amounts over €19.500.
 The taxpayer can however on an annual basis elect to be taxed at the normal tax rates and bands set out above.

+Cyprus source widow(er)'s pension is taxed at the flat rate of 20% on amounts over \in 19.500.
+The taxpayer can however on an annual basis elect to be taxed at the normal tax rates and bands set out above.

 The following are exempt from income tax:

-Тур e of income Exemption
+Type of income Exemption

 • Interest, except for interest arising from the ordinary business activities or closely related to the ordinary business activities of an individual The whole amount (1)

 • Dividends The whole amount (1)

-- Dividends

-- Remuneration for first employments

-exercised in Cyprus commencing as

-from 1 January 2022 with remuneration

-exceeding EUR55.000 by individuals who

-were not residents of Cyprus for a period

-of 10 consecutive tax years immediately

-prior to the year of commencement of

-the employment in Cyprus.
-For each

-individual the exemption will apply once

-in their lifetime for a period of 17 years.

-Subject to certain conditions, individuals

-whose employment commenced prior to

-1 January 2022, may also be eligible to

-claim the exemption.
-(2).

-- The whole amount (1)
+Type of income

+- Remuneration for "first employment" exercised in Cyprus commencing as from 1 January 2022 with remuneration exceeding EUR55.000 by individuals who were not residents of Cyprus for a period of 15 consecutive tax years immediately prior to the year of commencement of the employment in Cyprus.
+An employee is considered as exercising "first employment" in Cyprus if the said employee did not exercise any salaried services (including occasional employment) in Cyprus, either for a local or a foreign employer, for a 15-year consecutive period immediately prior to the aforesaid employee taking up employment in Cyprus.
+For each individual the exemption will apply once in their lifetime for a period of 17 years.
+Subject to certain conditions, individuals whose employment commenced prior to 1 January 2022, may also be eligible to claim the exemption (2)(3). - Remuneration for first employments exercised in Cyprus commencing after 26 July 2022, by individuals who immediately prior to the commencement of their employment in Cyprus were €8.550 annually not a resident of Cyprus for a period of at least 3 consecutive tax years and were employed outside of Cyprus by a non-resident employer.
+For each individual the exemption will apply for a period of 7 years, starting from the tax year following the tax year of commencement of employment.
+Individuals granted the above 50% exemption will not be eligible for this exemption.
+(3) - Remuneration from salaried services rendered outside Cyprus for more than 90 days in a tax year to a non-Cyprus resident employer or to a foreign permanent establishment of a Cyprus resident employer

-- 50% of the remuneration
+50% of the remuneration

-- Remuneration for first employments

-exercised in Cyprus commencing

-after 26 July 2022, by individuals who

-immediately prior to the commencement

-of their employment in Cyprus were not

-a resident of Cyprus for a period of at

-least 3 consecutive tax years and were

-employed outside of Cyprus by a non resident employer.
-For each individual

-the exemption will apply for a period

-of 7 years, starting from the tax year

-following the tax year of commencement

-of employment.
-Individuals granted the

-above 50% exemption will not be eligible

-for this exemption.
-(2)

-- 20% of the remuneration with a maximum amount of €8.550 annually
+20% of the remuneration with a maximum amount of

-Remuneration from salaried services rendered outside Cyprus for more than 90 days in a tax year to a non-Cyprus resident employer or to a foreign permanent establishment of a Cyprus resident employer The whole amount
+The whole amount

-Тур e of income Exemption • Profits of a foreign permanent establishment under certain conditions (3) The whole amount • Lump sum received by way of retiring gratuity, commutation of pension or compensation for death or injuries The whole amount • Capital sums accruing to individuals from any payments to approved funds (e.g. provident funds) The whole amount • Profits from the sale of securities (4) The whole amount • Profits from the production of films, series and other related audiovisual programs The lower of 35% of eligible expenditure 50% of the taxable Any restriction may carried forward for
+Type of income Exemption • Profits of a foreign permanent establishment under certain conditions (3) The whole amount • Lump sum received by way of retiring gratuity, commutation of pension or compensation for death or injuries The whole amount • Capital sums accruing to individuals from any payments to approved funds (e.g. provident funds) The whole amount • Profits from the sale of securities (4) The whole amount Profits from the production of films, series and other related audiovisual programs The lower of 35% of the eligible expenditure and 50% of the taxable income.
+Any restriction may be carried forward for 5 years.